taosdata/TDengine/docs/en/30-enterprise/18-encryption.md

 ## Alter Encryption Algorithm

-You can change the encryption algorithm using `alter database` SQL command to switch between the supported algorithms.
-Because we support only `sm4` and `none`, the real effect for now is enabling and disabling if you use `alter` command to change the encryption algorithm.
+It's not allowed to change the encryption algorithm after a database is created.

 ## View Encryption Details